Kicksaw-Consulting/django-serverless-oauth-session/README.md

     return render(request, "repos.html", {"repos": repos})
 ```

 This allows you to simply import this function and start making calls to your API in backend scripts and the like.
-Handling
-multiple users may be looked at in a future release, but since this package is really just about getting the token so your
-CRONs or whatnot can hit the API in question, there's probably not a need for it.

 Please refer to the documentation for [requests](https://docs.python-requests.org/en/master/) for more info on how to use
 the session.